Tutorial: Enable storage bus cache with Storage Spaces on standalone servers

 Applies to: Windows Server 2022

 The storage bus cache for standalone servers can significantly improve read and write performance, while maintaining storage efficiency and keeping the operational costs low.
-Similar to its implementation for Storage Spaces Direct, this feature binds together faster media (for example, SSD) with slower media (for example, HDD) to create tiers.
+This feature binds together faster media (for example, SSD) with slower media (for example, HDD) to create tiers.
+For more information, see Understanding the storage pool cache.
 By default, only a portion of the faster media tier is reserved for the cache.

 |None (Simple space)||Read and write|